sarthakoke/COVID_19_Data_Exploration/README.md

 ## 📌 Overview

-This project is a comprehensive data exploration and analysis of the global COVID-19 pandemic.
-Using publicly available datasets on COVID-19 deaths and vaccinations, this analysis uncovers insights about infection rates, vaccination trends, and mortality statistics.
-The project demonstrates proficiency in SQL through advanced querying techniques and prepares datasets for visualizations in Tableau.
+This project presents an in-depth analysis of the COVID-19 pandemic using real-world data from global sources.
+It combines **data cleaning, SQL-based exploration, and visualization in Tableau** to derive key insights on infection trends, vaccination progress, and mortality rates across countries and continents.

 > 💾 Tools Used: Microsoft Excel, SQL Server Management Studio (SSMS), Tableau